 Knowing the pain before is why we do what we do.
-It’s why Water.org works tirelessly in pursuit of our mission to bring safe water and sanitation to all.
-Now that she’s experiencing what access to safe water at home does for her family, she wants others in her village to experience it too.
-Sharing our vision of safe water for all Zenebech told us, “I am telling others in my village to take a loan for water if they can.
-I don’t want them to suffer any longer.
-I want them to be healthy like my kids.
-I hope this service will be extended to others like me.”
+It’s why Water.org works tirelessly in pursuit of our vision of safe water and sanitation for all.
+Now that her family is experiencing all that comes with access to safe water at home, she wants others in her village to experience it too.
+Zenebech told us, “I told others in my village to take a loan for water if they could.
+I didn't want them to suffer any longer.
+I want them to be healthy like my kids.”

-Zenebech’s lives in a rural village a few hours south of Addis Ababa in Ethiopia.
+Zenebech lives in a rural village a few hours south of Addis Ababa in Ethiopia.
 Among the other mud and thatch homes, Zenebech raises her six children with her husband.
 Abundant with herbs and produce her garden welcomes all who enter her property.
-Her colorful home and garden reflect the health and hope her family is experiencing thanks to the little pipe and faucet head that sit just feet from their front door.
+Her colorful home and garden reflect the health and hope of her family thanks to the little pipe and faucet head that sit just feet from their front door.

-Before she took a small loan to fund this water connection, Zenebech and her children used to walk a total of two and a half hours a day to a stream to collect water.
-She said she ached every day.
-It took so much time and the water was heavy.
-She did not want her kids to be responsible for such a task, but they had no choice.
+Before she received the small loan that funded this water connection, Zenebech and her children used to walk to a distant stream to collect water.
+It took hours away from the safety of her home and the water jugs were heavy.
+Zenebech did not want her kids to be responsible for such a task, but her family had no choice.
 The water they collected often hurt their stomachs and made them ill.
-Zenebech and her husband wanted to end the "pain".
+Zenebech and her husband wanted to end the pain and sickness.

-I am telling others in my village to take a loan for water if they can.
-I don’t want them to suffer any longer.
+I told others in my village to take a loan for water if they could.
+I didn't want them to suffer any longer.

-This is why we do what we do.
-By partnering with carefully selected financial institutions like Vision Fund in Ethiopia, Zenebech and her family have water today.
-With small, monthly payments from a portion of her husband’s income she will pay off her water connection in less than two years - but the water solution she and her husband gave their family will last.
+Water.org partnered with carefully selected financial institutions like Vision Fund in Ethiopia, so that Zenebech and her family have water today.
+With small, monthly payments from a portion of her husband’s income she paid off her water connection in less than two years - and the water solution she and her husband gave their family will last for years to come.

-The pain Zenebech and her kids once knew is a burden shared by 844 million people in the world today.
-It’s waking before dawn, to walk a long distance, to collect water in jugs that become heavy and difficult to haul the long distance home.
-It’s repeating this time-consuming, laborious chore multiple times a day.
-It’s serving your children that water you collected not knowing whether or not it will make them sick.
-It’s hoping for the day this isn’t your every day.
-It’s the pain of the global water crisis.
-By supporting Water.org you can be a part of our vision, and help realize Zenebech's hope of bringing safe water to all.
-Donate today.
+The pain and sickness Zenebech and her kids once knew is shared by 771 million people in the world today.
+It’s waking before dawn and leaving the safety of home to collect water in jugs that become heavy and difficult to carry.
+It’s repeating this time-consuming, laborious task multiple times a day.
+It’s serving your children water that could make them sick.
+It’s not having enough water to wash hands and prevent the spread of disease.
+It’s wishing this wasn’t your every day.